Asthma – Diagnosis, Symptoms, and Treatment

 - Underlying lung or heart disease

-- Previous breathing tube placement
+- Previous breathing tube placement for asthma

 Patients with moderate to severe exacerbations and low oxygen levels typically receive supplemental oxygen through a nasal cannula or face mask.
-They are also given intravenous corticosteroids (eg, Solumedrol) and nebulized (mist inhaled) treatments with albuterol or Combivent.
+They are also given intravenous corticosteroids (eg, Solumedrol) to reduce inflammation and nebulized (mist inhaled) treatments with albuterol or Combivent.
 Very severe cases can cause respiratory failure and may require breathing tube placement and a machine to assist with breathing.

 - Kim H, Mazza J. Asthma.
 Allergy Asthma Clin Immunol.
 2011 Nov 10;7 Suppl 1:S2. - https://aacijournal.biomedcentral.com/articles/10.1186/1710-1492-7-S1-S2